Efficient Encoder-Free Fourier-based 3D Large Multimodal Model: Computational complexity analysis

-Let $C = |\pi|$ be the number of curves, $W$ the local window radius on each curve (so each window has at most $2W{+}1$ points), and $s$ the point-sampling stride along the curves.
+\paragraph{Multi-curve sparse voting graph.} Our method sidesteps dense global pairwise comparisons by projecting the point cloud onto multiple space-filling curves and restricting neighbor search to short 1D windows along each curve.
+Let $C {=} |\pi|$ be the number of curves, $W$ the local window radius on each curve (so each window has at most $2W{+}1$ points), and $s_r$ the point-sampling stride along the curves.
 Each source point participates in at most $(2W{+}1)$ 1D neighbors per curve, and we only evaluate these local pairs.
 Across all curves and all batches, the total number of candidate edges is

-so the number of candidate edges grows \emph{linearly} in $N$, rather than quadratically in $M$.
-We then aggregate all per-curve votes into a sparse COO tensor and resolve duplicates via a multi-key stable sort (\emph{e.g.}, over \texttt{(batch, src, dst)}).
-This yields an overall time complexity
+Consequently, the number of candidate edges grows \emph{linearly} with $N$, rather than quadratically.
+We then aggregate all per-curve votes into a sparse coordinate (COO) tensor and resolve duplicates via a multi-key stable sort.
+This yields an overall time complexity of:

-which is near-linear in the number of points, up to a small $\log$ factor.
-The subsequent per-superpoint top-$k$ selection operates only on outgoing edges from each node and contributes a lower-order term $\mathcal{O}\big(B M k \log k\big)$, which is negligible compared to the global sparse sort over $E$.
-The memory usage also scales linearly with the scene size:
+which is near-linear with respect to the total number of points, bounded only by a small logarithmic sorting factor.
+The subsequent per-superpoint top-$k$ selection operates strictly on the outgoing edges of each node.
+This introduces a lower-order term of $O(B M k \log k)$, which is asymptotically negligible compared to the global sparse sorting over $E$.
+The memory usage scales linearly with the scene size: